soto-project/soto-core/SotoCore.docc/SotoCore/AWSClient.md

 ### Middleware

 Middleware allows you to insert your own code just as a request has been constructed or a response has been received.
 You can use this to edit the request/response or just to view it.
-SotoCore supplies one middleware — `AWSLoggingMiddleware` — which outputs your request to the console once constructed and the response is received from AWS.
+SotoCore supplies one middleware — ``AWSLoggingMiddleware`` — which outputs your request to the console once constructed and the response is received from AWS.

-### HTTP Client provider
+### HTTP Client

-The `HTTPClientProvider` defines where you get your HTTP client from.
-You have three options:

-- Pass `.createNew` which indicates the `AWSClient` should create its own HTTP client.
-This creates an instance of `HTTPClient` using [`AsyncHTTPClient`](https://github.com/swift-server/async-http.client).
-- Supply your own `EventLoopGroup` with `.createNewWithEventLoopGroup(EventLoopGroup`).
-This creates a new `HTTPClient` but has it use the supplied `EventLoopGroup`.
-- Supply your own HTTP client with `.shared(HTTPClient)`.

-There are a number of reasons you might want to provide your own client, such as:

-- You have one HTTP client you want to use across all your systems.
-- You want to change the configuration for the HTTP client used, perhaps you are running behind a proxy or want to enable response decompression.
+This is the HTTP client that the AWS client uses to communicate with AWS services.
+This is defined by protocol, as Soto is agnostic about what HTTP client is used.
+Currently Soto only provides an implementation for [AsyncHTTPClient](https://github.com/swift-server/async-http-client).
+By default AWSClient uses the `shared` instance of `HTTPClient`.

 ## AWSClient Shutdown